-SD Deputy Sheriffs’ Union Approves Spending $25,000 to Sway Democratic Party Endorsement
+SD Deputy Sheriffs’ Union to Spend $25,000 to Sway Dem Party Endorsement

 The DSA union endorses candidates and donates money to political campaigns, especially those running for County offices, including Sheriff, District Attorney, and County Board of Supervisors.

-The DSA website lists their 2020 campaign endorsements, which lists Martinez at the top of their list of 10 candidates running in next year’s elections.
+The DSA website features their 2020 campaign endorsements, which lists Martinez at the top of 10 candidates running in next year’s elections.

-Their 2020 endorsements also includes District Attorney Summer Stephan who is running for re-election, but not County Board of Supervisor Chairman Nathan Fletcher who is also qaq
+Their 2020 endorsements also includes District Attorney Summer Stephan who is running for re-election, but not County Board of Supervisors Chairman Nathan Fletcher who is also up for a new term.
+Fletcher has endorsed Martinez, as has his wife, State Assemblywoman Lorena Gonzalez-Fletcher.

+Although Fletcher, who was elected in 2018, was not up for election last year, he accepted a $10,000 contribution from the DSA to help fund his campaign for his election to the Democratic Party’s Central Committee which votes on candidate endorsements.
+Supervisors are only allowed to accept up to $500 for their Board of Supervisors’ races, and only from individuals, so the DSA’s $10,000 check would not have been allowable to that campaign fund.

 In the 2020 election cycle, the DSA endorsed in the three County Board of Supervisor races which were on the ballot, but all the of their endorsed candidates lost.